-SEL is a leader in delivering scalable, modular distribution automation systems that meet your specific requirements and offers comprehensive turnkey solutions or provides individual components for utilities that want to build their own systems.
-SEL DNA systems combine fast protection with flexible automation control and communications for a distribution automation solution that makes your system safer, more reliable, and more economical.
+SEL DNA systems increase system operational efficiency and reduce operating costs to address increasing customer expectations for affordable and reliable electric service.
+As a leader in delivering scalable, modular distribution automation systems that meet your specific requirements, SEL offers comprehensive engineered systems and provides individual components for utilities that want to build their own systems.
+Our DNA systems combine fast protection with flexible automation control and communications for a distribution automation solution that makes your system safer, more reliable, and more economical.

 Maintaining the safe operation of the power system is a top priority for every utility.
 All DNA systems are built with the philosophy that protection is the top priority and includes preserving coordination with reconfiguration.
 DNA systems also use new methods, such as Arc Sense technology (AST), allowing detection of more faults than ever before.
 AST-equipped substation relays and recloser controls can detect high-impedance faults that cannot be detected with conventional distribution protection, reducing the risk of electrocution or fires from downed conductors.